 Hint: If you don't have access to a spice grinder or coffee grinder, you can use a meat tenderizer which is like a big hammer.
 Place the cardamom pods in a plastic bag.
 Put the plastic bag on a cutting board and hit the pods with the meat tenderizer or hammer.
 You just want to crush the pods so that the flavors infuse into the tea.

-Bring the tea and ground cardamom to a boil.
+Bring the tea, ground cardamom, and saffron (if using) to a boil.
 If using loose leaf tea, boil for 15 minutes.
 If using Lipton yellow label tea, boil for 5 minutes.

 Add the sugar and condensed milk.
 Boil for another 2 to 3 minutes.
 Strain the milk in a tea strainer.